catamorphism/message-format-wg/exploration/inspecting-formattable-values.md

 However, it's unclear how to use a flat representation if the nested values are produced by different formatters that take different options.

+> TODO: Staś suggested giving this more thought, and I agree
+> (it's probably better for custom-function implementors to have a single
+> flat structure to deal with; nesting might not be useful most of the time.)
+> However as I wrote above, what if different options with the same names exist,
+> which have different meanings to different formatters?
+(Perhaps try to come
+> up with a use case that shows this)

+> TODO: write up in more detail what it would look like to "flatten" out
+> _annotated formattable values_

 ## Incidental notes

 The spec currently says: